Nov 22, 2024

 by Maureen Rubin | May 12, 2021

-May 8, 2013 people pause to look at Norwegian Cruise Line's ship, Norwegian Breakaway, on the Hudson River, in New York.
+Two people watch a large cruise ship docked at a port.
 Photo Source: Tourists look at the Norwegian Cruise Line's ship, Norwegian Breakaway, on the Hudson River, in New York., file photo, May 8, 2013, (AP Photo/Richard Drew, File)

 As the calendar moves from spring to summer, millions of Americans are gaining confidence that they can safely book vacations without the omnipresent fear of COVID-19 that kept them locked indoors last year.
 But one popular option, taking cruises, remains on the Centers for Disease Control’s (CDC) still-banned-without-permission-list, and the governors of three states with popular ports are taking the federal government to court.